Please click on the link to view and download our booking conditions for bookings made prior to 1 July 2018.

 If any member of your party celebrates a birthday during your proposed holiday period they will be charged the rate based on their age on the return date of travel for the whole duration of the holiday.

 Should you wish to make any changes to your confirmed holiday, you must notify us in writing as soon as possible.
 Whilst we will endeavour to assist, we cannot guarantee we will be able to meet any such requests.
-Where we can assist, an amendment fee of £20 per person/per booking will be payable together with any costs incurred by ourselves and any costs or charges incurred or imposed by any of our suppliers.
+Where we can assist, an amendment fee of £25 per person will be payable together with any costs incurred by ourselves and any costs or charges incurred or imposed by any of our suppliers.

-Should you or any member of your party need to cancel your chosen holiday once it has been confirmed, the party leader must immediately advise us in writing.
-Your notice of cancellation will only be effective when it is received in writing by us at our offices.
+You may cancel your confirmed holiday booking at any time prior to departure.
+Should you need to do so, the party leader must immediately advise us in writing.
+Your notice of cancellation will only be effective when it is received in writing by us.

 As we incur costs from the time we confirm your booking and may be unable to re-sell your holiday, the following cancellation charges will be payable.
+In calculating these cancellation charges, we have taken account of possible cost savings and the generation of income from other bookings which may be able to utilise cancelled services to the extent this is likely to be achievable.
 Where the cancellation charge is shown as a percentage, this is calculated on the basis of the total cost payable by the person(s) cancelling excluding any amendment / cancellation charges which have already been incurred.

 Amendment / cancellation charges are not refundable in the event of the person(s) to whom they apply cancelling.